(TFT-LCD display for DIY avionics: last updated by Benjamin on December 8, 2025)

-The selection of which LCD screen to use will depend on many factors.
-The connexion interface is the first to consider, followed by availability and quality of libraries, then brightness.
-The size and definition will depend on the software application using the screen and the space available on the instrument panel.
-For an EFIS or an EMS, to ensure excellent readability in all circumstances on the instrument panel, a size of 4.3 to 5 inches, a definition of 480 × 272 pixels or more, and a minimum brightness of 500 cd/m² are a good compromise.
-IPS technology offers much wider viewing angles.
+The selection of a TFT-LCD display for DIY avionics projects depends on many factors.
+Type of display, connection interface, library availability and quality, and brightness must be considered.
+The size and resolution will depend on the software application and the space available on the instrument panel.
+For an EFIS or EMS, to ensure excellent readability in all circumstances on the instrument panel, a size of 4.3 to 5 inches, a resolution of 480 × 272 pixels, and a brightness of 500 cd/m² are the minimum requirements.
+IPS technology offers valuable, wide viewing angles.

 Touch screen or not?
-It is a matter of personal choice: during flight, finger selection of a small screen area or menu option may be difficult during turbulence on a 5-inch (or less) display.
-Other control systems can be considered, such as push buttons, rotary encoders, or joysticks, often more precise than a capacitive touch screen.
-The latter also has the disadvantage of being glossy, while an anti-glare mat screen is much more readable under direct sunlight.
+It is a matter of personal choice: during turbulence, selecting a small screen area or menu option may be difficult on a 5-inch (or smaller) display.
+Other control systems must be considered, such as push buttons, rotary encoders, or joysticks, which are often more precise than a capacitive touch screen.
+The latter also has the disadvantage of being glossy, whereas a non-touch, anti-glare, matte display is much more readable under direct sunlight.

 HDMI interface